uit-no/python-course-2018/session-2/exercises.md

 either the sphere radius or the sphere origin or both.
 Create a script to create input files.

+It is also totally fine if you prefer to work on a similar example which is closer to your domain or workflow.

 # Exercise 2.5: Running a shell command out of Python